Skip to main content

 Callbacks are expensive in every trade, but in roofing, they can destroy your profit on a job.
 Whether it’s shingle lift, flashing issues, poor nailing, or leftover debris complaints, every return visit eats time and money.

-Tracking your recall rate helps you pinpoint whether quality issues are coming from a specific crew, material type, or install step.
+Tracking your callback rate helps you pinpoint whether quality issues are coming from a specific crew, material type, or install step.
 A small rise in recalls usually shows up in this KPI long before customers start leaving negative reviews, which makes it crucial for overall business management.

 Financial & Profitability KPIs